pathgenevocam/readthedocs/docs/source/onedrive.rst

 Configure Rclone on the HPC
 ---------------------------

-Full instructions are available at `Rclone https://rclone.org/onedrive/`.
+Full instructions are available at `https://rclone.org/onedrive/`.
 To configure the HPC instance of RClone with your details do the following:

 .. code-block:: console